syl20bnr/spacemacs-elpa-mirror/stable-melpa/camcorder-readme.txt

 Troubleshooting
 ───────────────

-  On my machine, I noticed that the window-id Emacs reported ┌────
-  │ (format "%x"
-  │   (string-to-number
-  │    (frame-parameter (selected-frame) 'window-id))) └────
-  differed from the id that the WM reported with the `wminfo' utility.
-I added the variable `camcorder-window-id-offset' to correct that.
-The default value is -4, but you might need to increase or decrease that to make those two numbers match.
+  If camcorder.el seems to pick an incorrect window id (differing from the one that `wminfo' returns), you can change `camcorder-window-id-offset' from its default value of 0.